fidian/ansi/README.md

     # Reset the terminal colors, reset to the default font, move the cursor
     # to row 1 column 1, and show the cursor if it was previously hidden.
-    # This is the same as the --reset option.
+    # This long line is the same as the --reset option.
-    ansi --erase-display=2 --reset-all --position=1,1 --show-cursor \
+    ansi --erase-display=2 --position=1,1 --show-cursor \
-        --reset-font
+        --reset-font --reset-color

     # Find out how many lines the terminal can display
     ansi --report-window-chars | cut -d , -f 1